 The Dell

-The authentic stadium,The Dell, was loved by everyone, but it was clear that Southampton had to move in order to grow.
-Only 15,000 fans could get in and irrespective of the capacity limit, the stadium built in 1898 was hopelessly outdated.
+The authentic stadium, The Dell, was loved by everyone, but it was clear that Southampton had to move in order to grow.
+Only 15,000 fans could get in and irrespective of the capacity limit, the stadium built in 1898, was hopelessly outdated.

-The square of the same name 'The Dell' arose on the site of the stadium, and apartment complexes – built with a little imagination in stadium form – on the historic ground bear the names of club legends such as Ted Bates and Matt Le Tissier.
+The square of the same name 'The Dell' arose on the site of the stadium and apartment complexes – built with a little imagination in stadium form – on the historic ground bear the names of club legends such as Ted Bates and Matt Le Tissier.

 Statue of Ted Bates

 The completely failed statue of Cristiano Ronaldo in Madeira was news all over the world, in Southampton they had their own concerns in 2007 with their own statue soap opera.
-A well-deserved statue erected for Ted Bates, after no less than 66 years of service and having held practically every possible position, including that of player and manager.
-So no one had a bad word about this statue, until the day of the unveiling, when the supporters could not believe what they were seeing.
+A well-deserved statue was erected for Ted Bates, after no less than 66 years of service and having held practically every possible position, including that of player and manager.
+So no one had a bad word about this statue, until the day of the unveiling when the supporters could not believe what they were seeing.
 The proportions between Bates' arms and legs were completely off (read: enormously short legs) and curiously enough, the statue looked a bit like Milan Mandaric, just former chairman of arch-rival Portsmouth.
-The popular anger resulted in a completely new statue that now fortunately resembles Ted Bates,
+The popular anger resulted in a completely new statue that now, fortunately, resembles Ted Bates,

 The bizarre FA Cup of 1976